In this article, I’ll show you 8 free SEO tools that will help you with your search engine optimisation – completely free!

 But the Google Search Console offers you a lot more options, like the validity indicator of AMP pages, FAQ rich snippets or sitelink search fields to name just a few.

-It is therefore worthwhile to take a close look at the Search Console in order to exploit its full potential.
+It is therefore worth taking a closer look at the SEO measurement tool Google Search Console to unlock its full potential.

 With Ubersuggest you get a complete overview of your website.
 For example, backlinks (more information), a domain score (how “trustworthy” your site is), an estimation of the monthly page views and much more.